The role of sensors in managing fuel delivery

 Alternatively (as in the case of an IAT) one may simply replace the IAT with an appropriate resistor.
 I use a 3.3 ohm resistor, and the ECU likes it just fine in most cases.
 We have them available for only $5.00, post paid for US customers.
-Email us if you want one.
+Fill out the following form for requests.

 With the MAF, the wiring is a bit more complex, so if you’re planning on adjusting these, I encourage people to use the help of professionals like Mike Kehrli of FuelSaver-MPG.com.
 They make the most reliable devices I know of, and Mike is absolutely dedicated to customer service.
 Check out his company’s offerings.
 He carries my highest recommendation.